naninovel/docs/docs/guide/naninovel-scripts.md

 The visual editor will automatically sync edited script if you update it externally, so you can seamlessly work with the scripts in both text and visual editors.
 In case auto-sync is not working, make sure `Auto Refresh` is enabled in the `Edit -> Preferences -> General` Unity editor menu.

 During the playmode, you can use visual editor to track which script line is currently being played and use context menu (or click a line while holding `Shift`) to rewind the playback.
-This feature requires the script to have equal resource ID (when assigned in the resources manager menu) and asset name.

 ![](https://i.gyazo.com/b6e04d664ce4b513296b378b7c25be03.mp4)